 03 Oct Court case on gay, transgender employment discrimination

 The Supreme Court will decide whether discrimination against gay and transgender employees is illegal under federal law.
 The Court has agreed to hear three cases on the issues in the fall term.
 The cases involve Title VII of the Civil Rights Act of 1964.
 Title VII prohibits employment discrimination based on protected classes such as race, gender, and national origin.
-In these cases, the Court will decide whether sexual orientation and gender identity are protected classes.
+In these cases, the Court will decide whether Title VII makes sexual orientation and gender identity protected classes.

 Lower courts are divided on whether employment discrimination against gay and transgender workers is unlawful under Title VII